 Motion exercises for the legs that utilize full range of leg motions;

 Walking with or without the assistance of a walker or cane.

 4. Prepare your household.
 Your mobility and ability to complete normal, daily tasks following your surgery will be strongly reduced.
 So prior to your New Orleans hip replacement, make practical modifications to your house so that the things you’ll need will be accessible without excess movement.
 Also make plans

 with friends, family, or caretakers to ensure that someone will be available to help with tasks like cooking, bathing, and running errands.

 Taking careful precautions and putting intentional effort into your recuperation can help to ensure a smooth and successful recovery from your New Orleans hip replacement.
 Keep these critical tips in mind as you prepare for your surgery and the subsequent recovery period.
-If you have any questions about total hip replacement or would like to schedule an examination, call our office today.
+If you have any questions about total hip replacement or would like to Schedule a Consultation, call our office today.